Most defined benefit (DB) pension schemes are closed to new benefits, and are steadily maturing towards their ‘endgame’.

 Clearer guidelines on the effect of the financial strength of the sponsoring employer, and also on acceptable periods for any funding shortfall to be corrected.

-In this briefing note, these topics and challenged are addressed.
-Including what tools we can offer, to help you set your short and long-term endgame objectives and how to handle risk.
+This briefing note addresses these topics and challenges, including what tools we offer to help charities set short and long-term endgame objectives and mitigate risk.

 Watch our webinar

-We recently hosted a roundtable in with Charity Times to discuss DB funding issues in the Charity Sector.
+Barnett Waddingham recently hosted a roundtable in conjunction with Charity Times to discuss DB funding issues in the Charity Sector.
 A write-up of this roundtable is available in the digital Feb/March 2020 edition of Charity Times.watch now